Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 objective function computation is wasted in these cases, $\eta$ is chosen to provide a rapid reduction ($\eta = 0.5$), and $n$ is the minimum integer such that the reduced rate $\eta^n$ succeeds in diminishing the objective function.[^13]

+Except the `learning rate or step length`, there is yet another hyperparameter - the batch size $m$  in each iteration.

 ******

 The fact that the sample size is far larger than the dimension of parameter, $n\gg p$,  that makes it expensive to compute total objective function $f(\theta)=\sum_{i=1}^{n}f(\theta|{x}_i)$.